FractalAIResearchLabs/Fathom-DeepResearch/README.md

 II-Search-4B	| _7.4_	| 60.0	| _51.5_	| _72.1_	| 47.8
 Fathom-Search-4B (Stage-1)	| 6.7	| 60.0	| 55.6	| **75.4**	| _49.4_
 **Fathom-Search-4B (Stage-2)**	| **9.5**	| **70.0**	| **60.1**	| **75.4**	| 53.8
+-->

+**Generalization across domains**.
+Unlike most models that drop on out-of-distribution tasks, Fathom-Search-4B generalizes well.
+On GPQA-D and MedQA, Fathom-Search (Stage-2) achieves 60.1% and 75.4%, surpassing WebSailor-3B and ZeroSearch-3B by +23–25 pp, despite no domain-specific finetuning.

 Competing with closed-source models, Fathom-Search (Stage-2) outperforms GPT-4o + Search on SimpleQA, FRAMES, WebWalkerQA, HLE, and GPQA-D. It is +18.4 pp on WebWalkerQA and +7.0 pp on both Seal0 and GPQA-D, and attains ∼2× the accuracy of GPT-4o + Search accuracy on the hard general-reasoning benchmark HLE